gohugoio/hugo/content/en/contribute/documentation.md

 ## Code examples

 Indent code by two spaces.
-With examples of template code, include a space after opening action delimiters, and include a space before closing action delimeters.
+With examples of template code, include a space after opening action delimiters, and include a space before closing action delimiters.

 ### Fenced code blocks